easttimor/aws-incident-response/README.md

 select *
 from cloudtrail_000000000000
 where year = '####' and month = '##' and day = '##'
-and eventname IN ('AuthorizeSecurityGroupIngress','AuthorizeSecurityGroupEgress' 'CreateSecurityGroup','ModifyInstanceAttribute')
+and eventname IN (
+    'AuthorizeSecurityGroupIngress',
+    'AuthorizeSecurityGroupEgress'
+    'CreateSecurityGroup',
+    'ModifyInstanceAttribute'
+    )
 order by eventtime desc
 ```